rforbiodatascience23/group_20_project/README.md

 # loading library
 library(quarto)

-# Render 00_all.qmd document will run the entire project
+# Render 00_all.qmd document will run the entire project and move output to /results
 quarto_render("R/00_all.qmd")
 file.rename(from = "00_all.html", to = "../results/00_all.html")
 ```